greenthegarden/homelab/README.md

 ### Compute Server Software

 The compute server is running [Proxmox Virtual Environment 8 hypervisor][compsoft] as the OS.
-This allows both virtual machines and Linux Containers (LXC) to be used to host the services and applications within the Homelab.
+This allows both virtual machines and LXC Linux Containers to be used to host the services and applications within the Homelab.

 [compsoft]: https://www.proxmox.com/en/products/proxmox-virtual-environment/overview